 Tilt may also be used to alleviate kyphotic/flexed postures and is helpful in providing a comfortable position for resting when fatigue sets in.

-Tilt in space is important as regular weight redistribution minimises pressure on the weight bearing areas such as the sacrum and IT’s.
+Tilt in space is important as regular weight redistribution limits pressure on the weight bearing areas such as the sacrum and IT’s.
 It can facilitate improved posture, visual field, respiration, swallowing and comfort.

 30 degree tilt in space facilitates a good functional position, which improves the clients’ ability to breathe, swallow and communicate.

-If the client has a history of Pressure Ulcers (PUs) or at high risk of developing PUs then the use of 45 degree tilt is advised to effectively manage this high pressure risk.
+If the client has a history of pressure injuries or at high risk of developing them, then the use of 45 degree tilt is advised to effectively manage this high pressure risk.

 The NICE Guidelines state that clients require 2 hourly weight shifts when sitting continuously.
 This can be achieved by the use of tilt in space.